 As of June 30, 2000, there were 7,732,084 shares of convertible preferred stock and 420,000 shares of 1992 preferred stock outstanding.
-Upon the closing of a public offering in which we receive proceeds of at least \$20.0 million and at an offering price of at least \$7.88 per share, each share of our convertible preferred stock, other than our Series B preferred stock, will automatically convert into 2.16 shares of common stock.
+Upon the closing of this offering, each share of our convertible preferred stock, other than our Series B preferred stock, will automatically convert into 2.16 shares of common stock.
 Each share of Series B preferred stock will convert into approximately 2.57 shares of common stock.
 The 420,000 shares of 1992 preferred stock outstanding are not convertible into our common stock.
-The 1992 preferred stock is redeemable at a price of \$0.50 per share at such time as our board of directors determines that we have available funds in excess of anticipated needs.
-Our board of directors will determine whether to redeem the 1992 preferred stock following this offering.
+The 1992 preferred stock is redeemable at a price of \$0.50 per share at such time as our board of directors will determine whether to redeem the 1992 preferred stock following this offering.

 Upon the completion of this offering and the automatic conversion of our convertible preferred stock into common stock, our board of directors will have the authority, without further action by the stockholders, to issue up to 25,000,000 shares of preferred stock in one or more series, to fix the rights, preferences, privileges and restrictions of the authorized preferred stock and to issue shares of each such series.
 The issuance of preferred stock could have the effect of restricting dividends on the common stock, diluting the voting power for the common stock, impairing the liquidation rights of the common stock or delaying or preventing our change in control without further action by the stockholders.
-At present, we have no plans to issue any shares of preferred
+At present, we have no plans to issue any shares of preferred stock.